 Less than half a block away is a cute little almost country-kitchen type of sign – the type of sign that you might find in a gift shop.
 It’s wooden and painted red with black happy writing.
 It reads, “No dumping” with a tiny doggy paw print.
 Across the street, there is a handwritten note on cardboard thumb-tacked to a tree.
 “Please pick up after your dog.”
 Firm and to the point.
 Around the corner and up a private driveway where a boat is stored in colder weather, is another handwritten sign.
 This one has writing in black sharpie marker.
 “Pick up the dog sh_t.
 A_ _ hole!”
 I like how the author didn’t want to fully commit to the obscenities but instead let the reader fill in the blanks and make their own conclusions.
 But honestly, who lets a dog off its leash to run up someone’s driveway to poop?
 Most likely the same person who watches the dog take a big, steaming dump and leaves it there.

-On of my neighbors from up the street has an ongoing issue with dog poop in front of his house.
+One of my neighbors from up the street has an ongoing issue with dog poop in front of his house.
 Each morning, when he leaves his house, he finds of a large pile of dog crap.
 That’s no way to start a day!
 He has tried in vain to catch this dog and more so its owner in the act.
 He has sat in his window late at night and early in the morning.
-He even had his own version of a stakeout where he laid in waiting in the back seat of his car hidden only by the tinted windows of his SUV.
-He has his suspicions as to who the dog and owner might be.
+He even had his own version of a stakeout where he was “lying in wait” in the back seat of his car hidden only by the tinted windows of his SUV.
+He has his suspicions who the dog and owner might be.
 On his tree is a handmade wooden sign that reads, “Thanks for the dog poop!
 You jerk!”
-Not as harsh as the boat owner but no one wants to be called a jerk and as my wife always says, “nobody likes a jerk”.
+Not as harsh as the boat owner but no one wants to be called a jerk and as my wife always says, “Nobody likes a jerk.”
 My neighbor’s sign hung proudly on the tree outside his front door until one morning he found it broken in two next to another pile of poop.
 What a jerk!
 It has now become my neighbor’s mission in life to find this bastard.

 My own issue

 When I came back in the house, my wife was waiting wondering what I was up to.
 I explained to her what happened and she then told me the story about her father when she was little.
-He too was frustrated with dog poop in front of his house.
+He was also frustrated with dog poop in front of his house.
 When he would find the dog mess he would shout out to anyone on the block within earshot, “If I find out who is leaving this dog shit, I’m gonna get an elephant and have it take a massive dump in front of your house!”
-Maybe I should recommend an elephant to my neighbor up the street?

-On M Street where I live, my family and I had another "run-in" with dog shit last week.
-I was getting into the car to take the kids to school and then drop my wife to work and as usual we were running 10 minutes behind schedule and I had exactly 2 minutes to drive 8 blocks to the kids' school.
-As I was helping my youngest son into my truck my older son says, "What smells?"
+Several years back, my family and I had a”run-in” with dog shit on M Street.
+I was getting into the car to take the kids to school and then drop my wife to work and as usual we were running 10 minutes behind schedule and I had exactly 2 minutes to drive 8 blocks to the kids’ school.
+As I was helping my youngest son into my truck my older son says, “What smells?”
 My wife turns around to look and there is dog poop all over the back seat.
-Not only tracked across the floor mats but it has managed to get on my son Henry's leg.
-And with that the gagging ensues.
+Not only tracked across the floor mats but it has managed to get on my son Henry’s leg.
+And with that, the gagging ensues.
 All are ordered from the car.
 My wife runs back into the house for paper towels and plastic bags.
 I tell my son with the dog shit on his sneaker to stick it in a puddle on the street.
-My wife wipes away the poop on Henry's leg and off of the car mats.
-I find a stick to extract the poop stuck in the treads of my son's sneakers.
+My wife wipes away the poop on Henry’s leg and off of the car mats.
+I find a stick to extract the poop stuck in the treads of my son’s sneakers.
 Our schedule has gone out the window.
 My kids are officially late for school.
-Suddenly a trip to the car wash is added to my already busy day and I can't help but think this all could have been avoided if some dog owner would have just picked up his dog's shit.
-So here is a reminder of a blog from last spring.
+Suddenly a trip to the car wash is added to my already busy day and I can’t help but think this all could have been avoided if some dog owner would have just picked up his dog’s shit.